|2017 Spring Training Stats||0||0||0.00||3||0||0||3.0||4||0.33|

 |June 21, 2009||Washington Nationals recalled RHP Tyler Clippard from Syracuse Chiefs.|

-Tyler Lee Clippard...graduated from JW Mitchell (FL) High in New Port Richey, FL...there, earned All-Conference and All-Sun Coast honors...signed a national letter of intent to attend the University of South Florida, but signed with NYY.2014
+Full name is Tyler Lee Clippard.
+Graduated from J.W.
+Mitchell High School in New Port Richey, Fla., in 2003…earned All-Conference and All-Sun Coast honors as a senior.
+Committed to the University of South Florida before signing with the Yankees in 2003.2016

 Was named to his second National League All-Star team…went 7-4 with a save and a 2.18 ERA in 75 relief appearances…it was his fifth consecutive season with 70 or more games pitched and his 371 appearances since 2010 are the most in the majors…is the only pitcher to appear in 70 or more games in each of the last five seasons…since 2010, he also leads Major League relievers in innings pitched (393.1), istied with Matt Belisle for the lead in wins (29), ranks second to Craig Kimbrel (476) with 455 strikeouts and is sixth in opponents batting average (.185)…his 75 games pitched in 2014 were the second most of his career (78 in 2010) but he tossed just 70.1 innings, which were his fewest since 2009 (60.1)…surrendered just ve home runs and his average of 0.64 home runs per nine innings was the best markof his career…tied for fourth among National League relievers in games pitched, tied for fifth in wins, tied for eighth in innings pitched and ranked ninth in strikeouts (82)…allowed a .188 opponents battingaverage, which included a .130 (15-for-115) mark against right-handed hitters compared to .237 (32-for-135) against left-handers…led the majors with a career-high 40 holds…it was the second time he ledthe majors in holds (2011) and it was just the third 40-hold season in Major League history (Joel Peralta,41 in 2013; Luke Gregerson, 40 in 2010)…stranded all six of his inherited runners but had six blown saves, which tied for sixth in the NL…rst batters faced were 12-for-67 (.179) with seven walks and a hit by pitch (.267 on-base percentage)…opponents hit .222 with runners in scoring position, including.292 with RISP and two outs…however, opponents are 28-for-205 (.137) with RISP and two outs in hiscareer…compiled a 1.34 ERA and .123 opponents batting average in 35 games on the road, a 2.95 ERA and .243 opponents average in 40 games at home…over the last three years, he has a 1.83 ERA (21 er in 103.1 ip) and .136 (48-for-354) opponents batting average on the road compared to a 3.66 ERA and .222opponents average at Nationals Park…logged a 1.69 ERA in 63 appearances on two days rest or fewer,a 4.63 ERA in 12 games on three days rest or more…did not allow a run in 13 games against NL Central teams (12.1 ip)…posted a 6.35 ERA in seven interleague appearances…tossed one inning or fewer in 74of his 75 outings, including 64 appearances of exactly one inning2013